stripe2933/vku/docs/hello-triangle.md

 You can optionally pass the `vk::Fence` handle as the last parameter of `vku::executeSingleCommand`.
 In this case, the fence is signaled when the submitted command buffer execution finished.
 Otherwise, *vku* does not handle any synchronization, therefore we wait for the graphics queue to be idle manually.

-## 5.1.
+### 5.1.
 Check Your First Triangle with Debuggers

-We reached the tutorials goal now!
+We reached the tutorial's goal now!
 Your application will render the colored triangle into `image`.
 However, you can't see the result because there's no mechanism for image visualization or persisting it into the file.
 We'll implement it in the next section, but for the intermediate check, you can use the Vulkan debugger tools like RenderDoc, Nsight Graphics or Xcode Metal Debugger (if you're running it with MoltenVK).

 Since I'm in the MoltenVK environment, I'll run the application with the following environment variables, explained in the [MoltenVK Runtime User Guide](https://github.com/KhronosGroup/MoltenVK/blob/main/Docs/MoltenVK_Runtime_UserGuide.md#debugging-your-moltenvk-application-using-metal-frame-capture).